espressif/esp8266-rtos-sample-code/03Wifi/Sniffer_DEMO/README.md

 		Option 4 > Enter Default(Just Press enter)
 		Option 5 > Enter 5.

-5. "user1.2048.new.5.bin" should be found in "/home/esp8266/Share/ESP8266_RTOS_SDK/bin/upgrade", Flash the Binaries with ESP Flashing tool at the instructed Locations.
+5."user1.2048.new.5.bin" should be found in "/home/esp8266/Share/ESP8266_RTOS_SDK/bin/upgrade", Flash the Binaries with ESP Flashing tool at the instructed Locations.
 Download bin files to ESP-LAUNCHER as below sittings.

 		Download address of each bin files:
 		blank.bin				            0x1FE000
 		esp_init_data_default.bin			0x1FC000
 		boot_v1.5.bin					    0x00000
 		user1.2048.new.5.bin		        0x01000

 		Flash download tool settings:
 		CrystalFreq: 26M
 		SPI SPEED: 40MHz
 		SPID MODE: QIO
-		FLASH SIZE: 16Mbit-C11
+		FLASH SIZE: 16Mbit-C1

-##FOR VERIFY:
+##Result:
-UART0 print as below after boot up.The UART will firstly print out all the SSID nearby, then it will continue to print out H2M9 with the length of different packages it can detect.The Sniffer test is successful if the UART would have the prints similar to the figure below:
+UART0 print as below after boot up.The UART will firstly print out all the SSID nearby, then it will continue to print out H2M9 with the length of different packages it can detect in the specific channel.

+##UART0 log@74880:

 	Sniffer testing mode ....: 1.4.0(c599790)
 	f r0, wifi_station_scan ok